Methods Lab for Systemic Co-Design

 How is it delivered?

-The full program consists of seventeen weeks of learning, with three modules across four months.
+The full program consists of seventeen weeks of learning, with three modules across five months.
 Participants can also register for one of the modules, with weekly content across six weeks.

 Our methods lab approach